VinceWasHere/Random-Skins/README.md

 # Random-Skins
-I'll be making sum random skins for any characters in RoR, I'm new to Blender and Unity so, do not expect crazy stuff
+I'll be making sum random skins for any characters in RoR, I'm new to Blender and Unity so, do not expect crazy stuff.